New antisemitism: A new phenomenon, but not antisemitism

 He argues that although it is true that the new antisemitism incorporates the idea that antisemitism is hostility to Jews as Jews, the source of the hostility has changed; therefore, to continue using the same expression for it – antisemitism – causes confusion.
 Today's hostility to Jews as Jews is based on the Arab–Israeli conflict, not on ancient European fantasies.
 Israel proclaims itself as the state of the Jewish people, and many Jews align themselves with Israel for that very reason.
 It is out of this alignment that the hostility to Jews as Jews arises, rather than hostility to Israelis or to Zionists.
 Klug agrees that it is a prejudice, because it is a generalization about individuals; nevertheless, he argues, it is "not rooted in the ideology of 'the Jew'," and is therefore a different phenomenon from antisemitism.

-Norman Finkelstein argues that there has been no significant rise in antisemitism: "What does the evidence show?
-There has been good investigation done, serious investigation.
-All the evidence shows there's no evidence at all for a rise of a new anti-Semitism, whether in Europe or in North America.
-The evidence is zero.
-And, in fact, there's a new book put out by an Israel stalwart.
-His name is Walter Laqueur, a very prominent scholar.
-It's called The Changing Face of Anti-Semitism.
-It just came out, 2006, from Oxford University Press.
-He looks at the evidence, and he says no. There's some in Europe among the Muslim community, there's some anti-Semitism, but the notion that in the heart of European society or North American society there's anti-Semitism is preposterous.
-And in factor no, a significant rise in anti-Semitism is preposterous."